 DETAILED DESCRIPTION

-The new absorber’s design is shown in Fig3.
+The new absorber’s design [8] is shown in Figure 3.
 A new support that will be installed under the vacuum chamber will house a modular structure made of steel blocks, assembled together to fill a volume that ensures adequate shielding of the downstream magnet.
-The absorbing part consists of three block assemblies shown in Fig4.
+The absorbing part consists of three block assemblies shown in Figure 4.
 The assemblies 1, 2 and 3 weigh respectively 835 Kg, 795 Kg and 820 Kg, for a total of about 2800 kg with the support.
-The TCAPM transverse cross section is shown in Fig5.
+The TCAPM transverse cross section is shown in Figure 5.
 The absorber assemblies are mounted around the elliptical beam pipes in a way that leaves minimum empty spaces.
-A preliminary integration layout is shown in Fig6.
+A preliminary integration layout is shown in Figure 6.
+The longitudinal central positions of the new passive absorbers are 19852.4964 m for B1 and 20135.8284 for B2.